UW is the Lead or Coordinating Site

-- Include any sIRB fees and sIRB-related personnel costs in the grant budget, as well as appropriate budget justification information.
-See the PHS G.300 – R&R Budget Form for information about where in the budget form to put this information.
+- Identify and budget for any costs associated with sIRB review.
+Include any sIRB fees and sIRB-related personnel costs in the grant budget, as well as appropriate budget justification information.
+Consult the PHS G.300 – R&R Budget Form for information about where in the budget form to put this information for NIH-funded studies.

-- The participating site PI is responsible for contacting the appropriate office at his/her institution, obtaining confirmation of the institution’s willingness to rely on the sIRB, and communicating the confirmation to the lead PI.
+- The participating site PI is responsible for contacting the appropriate office at their institution, obtaining confirmation of the institution’s willingness to rely on the selected sIRB, and communicating the confirmation to the lead PI.

-After assessing the acceptability of the proposed IRB, HSD will provide the UW investigator with an email or emailed Letter of Support.
+After assessing the acceptability of the proposed IRB, HSD will typically provide the UW investigator with a letter of support.
 This should be retained for study records.
 If desired, a copy can be included in the grant proposal.

-If your grant commitment includes the involvement of regional non-UW institutions or organizations (for example, Seattle Children’s or Northwest Kidney Centers) in obtaining consent, collecting identifiable data from research participants or conducting research procedures: Each of these organizations will need to agree to the sIRB arrangement and to provide the lead PI with confirmation of the agreement.
+If your funding commitment includes the involvement of non-UW institutions (for example, Seattle Children’s or Fred Hutch) in obtaining consent, collecting identifiable data from research participants or conducting research procedures, each of these organizations will need to agree to the sIRB arrangement and to provide their own confirmation of the agreement.